Skip navigation

 Personalize your Rotoworld feed by favoriting players

-Bears WR Rome Odunze (foot) did not practice Thursday.
+Bears WR Rome Odunze (foot) said he will not require offseason surgery.

 • CHI Wide Receiver #15